 Post-Bed Sewing Machine

-The key to the Post-Bed Sewing Machine is its vertical column that rises above the flat surface of the table.
-Just like the Cylinder-Bed Machine, it can vary in diameter and height.
+The key to the post-bed sewing machine is its vertical column that rises above the flat surface of the table.
+Just like the cylinder-bed machine, it can be easily adjusted to different diameters or heights.

 Feed-Off-the-Arm Sewing Machine

-Being very limited in its usage, this very special sewing machine is used to sew on layers of different materials such as those in shoulder seams.
-You most likely won’t be needing this one unless you are starting your own clothing fabric.
+The most specialized machine we will discuss is this type, which is used to sew layers of different materials together, such as in the shoulder seams.
+This machine isn’t essential unless you are starting your own clothing empire.

 Best Industrial Sewing Machine Brands

-If you’re looking for a machine to perform some certain duty, please leave a comment and we’ll do our best to recommend a brand that will meet your needs.
+If you’re looking for a machine to perform a specific duty or for a special project, please leave a comment and we’ll do our best to recommend a brand that will meet your needs!

 Some other articles you may want to read: